wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 Now we will be moving our database files alongside our fasta_out.fasta file back to our Xanadu directory.
 This process is the same as our transfer before from Xanadu to our local cluster, but with the endpoints reversed.
 For those of you not using the Xanadu server and (somehow) have sudoer privileges on your server, the quickest way to install EnTAP on is to run the "programs_installation" script, then download the interproscan and eggnog-mapper databases, followed lastly by installing, making EnTAP, and configuring EnTAP (EnTAP must be configured by editing its configuration text file and resaving that file, bear that in mind!).

 EnTAP operates through DIAMOND, therefore, we will be using DIAMOND to create our scannable databases.
-To do this, we run the following code:
+To do this, we initialize a script with our "nano" command and Slurm arguments with the coding portion reading:

 <pre style="color: silver; background: black;">diamond makedb --in vertebrate_other.fasta -d vertebrate-other
 diamond makedb --in uniprot_sprot.fasta -d uniprot_sprot</pre>

-Now we may run EnTAP with the following code:
+Now we may write our EnTAP script with the following code (after also initializing our script with the "nano" command and Slurm arguments):

 <pre style="color: silver; background: black;">module load EnTAP
 EnTAP  --runP -i fasta_out.fasta -d vertebrate_other.protein.faa.dmnd -d uniprot_sprot.dmnd --ontology 0  --threads 8